 3. Regularly attend Calvary Baptist Church for at least three months.

-4. Attend Membership Matters.
+4. Attend Membership Classes.
 We offer these classes 3 or 4 times a year.
 The purpose of the class is to make sure you know some important stuff about us, including our doctrine, vision, structure, and ministry passions.
 When you attend the classes, you’ll be directed to the next few steps for membership, which includes filling out a Membership Intake, and meeting with a couple elders.
 The purpose of the intake and meeting with the elders is to make sure we know where you are spiritually, and that you can comfortably agree with our Statement of Faith, Church Covenant, and Biblical Principles of Christian Living.
 It also gives you the opportunity to ask us any questions about Calvary.

 5. Right Hand of Fellowship: The Elder Board will formerly confirm your membership at one of their meetings, after which you and the other new members will be joyfully introduced to Calvary during the morning worship services.